tum-pbs/Solver-in-the-Loop/README.md

 The NON model discussed in our paper can be trained via the target *karman-fdt-non*.
 The makefile additionally contains *-pre* targets to compute the PRE training data mentioned in the paper, and train a corresponding model.

+**Forced Advection-Diffusion in 2D**

+Similar to the unsteady wake flow scenario, you can use the Makefile targets.

 # Closing Remarks